How to accept digital wallet payments

-Businesses looking to maximize their revenue and conversions should accept the payment methods their customers want to use — and that includes digital wallets.
+Businesses looking to maximize their revenue and conversions should accept the payment methods their customers want to use, which includes digital wallets.
 The result?
-You may be able to capture more sales and improve your checkout experience.
+You could capture more sales and improve your checkout experience.

 Read on to learn how to accept digital wallets as a payment method and how to set them up.
-Plus, discover how you can drive conversions and sales in one single integration with PayPal.
+Plus, discover how you can drive conversions and sales through a single integration with PayPal.

 What is a digital wallet?